OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:3

-Some of the sons of Judah, of the sons of Benjamin, and of the sons of Ephraim and Manasseh lived in Jerusalem:
+Some descendants of Judah, Benjamin, Ephraim, and Manasseh resided in Jerusalem:

 ---